-This discussion provides an accounts receivable definition, and explains where the balance is posted in the financial statements.
-You’ll read about account receivable turnover, the aging schedule, and how to increase cash flow.
+This discussion provides an accounts receivable definition and explains where the balance is posted in the financial statements.
+You’ll read about accounts receivable turnover, the aging schedule, and how to increase cash flow.

-The definition of accounts receivable is the dollar amount of credit sales that are not collected in cash.
+Accounts receivable is the dollar amount of credit sales that are not collected in cash.
 When you sell on credit, you give the customer an invoice and don’t collect cash at the point of sale.
-Accounts receivable differs from accounts payable.
+Accounts receivable is the exact opposite of accounts payable.

 The accounts payable balance is the total amount of unpaid bills owed to third parties.
 The receivable account, on the other hand, represents amounts your business is owed.

-Is accounts receivable an asset account?
-What about accounts payable?
-To understand the difference in these accounts, you need an overview of a company’s balance sheet.
+Is accounts receivable an asset?
+Yes, accounts receivable should be listed as an asset on the balance sheet.
+Is accounts payable an asset?
+No, accounts payable is a liability on the balance sheet.
+To further understand the difference in these accounts, you need an overview of a company’s balance sheet.

 A balance sheet presents a company’s financial position at a specific date.
 It reflects the firm’s assets, liabilities, and equity balances.
 Here are the components that make up a balance sheet: